symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

 2. Wrap the defined transactions in an :ref:`aggregate transaction <aggregate-transaction>` and sign it.

-An aggregate Transaction is *complete* if before announcing it to the network, all required cosigners have signed it.
+An aggregate transaction is *complete* if before announcing it to the network, all required cosigners have signed it.
 If valid, it will be included in a block.

 In case that signatures are required from other participants and the transaction is announced to the network, it is considered an aggregate bonded.